 I am also really pissed, because I have now been arguing with these two fuckwits for about 20 minutes.
 I decide to cut my losses, save what's left of my sanity, and take the new one.
 I also tell them in no uncertain terms that this whole thing is bullshit, their company is bullshit, and dealing with them has been the most pointless, aggravating and frustrating experience I've ever had in a store.

 I toss it in the car, then drive about 30 miles to a different Target and return the unopened vacuum cleaner, no questions asked.
-It's probably a good thing they didn't look at the receipt too closely, or I'd be learning sign language right about now.
+It's probably a good thing they didn't look at the receipt too closely, or I'd still be using that vacuum.
+I'd also be learning sign language right about now.

 The next night, we went to Sears, tested out about 5 different vacs on real rugs with real electricity, real accessories, and real dirt.
 Added bonus: a knowledgable salesperson.